liam-wiltshire/talks/machinelearning/content.md

  - Regression - Analyze a piece of data to predict where along a continuous line it would fit

 ???
+- When are are talking about supervised learning, we are usually trying to solve one of two problems:

-- Example: Classification: Is a tumor benign or malign
+- Classification: Is something an apple or an orange, or is a tumor malignant or benign
-- Example: Regression: Given a set of variables, where along a house price line would this property fit?
+- Regression: Given a set of variables, where along a house price line would this property fit?

 - We are looking at classification - now we know what we are trying to do, we need to find an...